Contaminated Water Kills

 - - Choose products like low-flow showerheads and reduced-flow toilet flushing equipment

 - - Reduce the amount of time we drive by carpooling, minimizing trips, biking or walking, or using public transportation

 - - Maintain our cars, so they don’t leak oil, antifreeze, and coolant

 - - Minimize our use of lawn fertilizers and don’t apply them before windy or rainy days

 - - Don’t overwater our lawns and gardens

 - - Use a rain barrel to collect rainwater for chores such as watering plants or washing cars

-Beyond illness and disease, the effects of water contamination are extremely costly – billions of dollars lost cleaning up polluted water bodies, tourism industry revenue loss, and commercial fishing and shellfish loss.
+Beyond illness and disease, the effects of water contamination are incredibly costly.
+Cleaning polluted water bodies and losses in industries like tourism and commercial fishing can have a far-reaching economic impact.

 Less than one percent of the world’s fresh water is readily accessible to humans, even though some 72 percent of the Earth is covered in water.
 So, fresh, clean, safe drinking water is nothing any of us can afford to take for granted.